Area Support Group Black Sea: 2009–2010

 The year 2009 marked the third rotation of JTF-E/TF-East and it continued to be one of the USAREUR commander's strategic priorities playing a key role in EUCOM's theater security cooperation program.
 Romania and Bulgaria are strong and important allies of the U.S. and have provided consistent support to U.S. overseas contingency operations.
 Training together hones and develops techniques, tactics, and procedures that assist tactical units in working together in combat.
-Building interoperability, professional and personal relationships are essential for the success of today and tomorrow's coalitions and TF-East is a unique tool to help accomplish that.
+Building interoperability, professional and personal relationships are essential for the success of today and tomorrow's coalitions and TF-East was a unique tool to help accomplish that.

 Planners continued to work the details to expand the success TF-East has had over the past three years.
 With the anticipated completion of the facility in Mihail Kogălniceanu, Romania in 2010 and the facility in Novo Selo Training Area, Bulgaria in 2012, even more opportunities for combined training will emerge allowing the already strong U.S.-RO and U.S.-BU relationships to grow even further.

-In 2010 the programme changed its name to the 'Black Sea Area Support Team'.
+In 2010 the programme changed its name to the 'Black Sea Area Support Team' (BS-AST).
 The mission of the Black Sea Area Support Team became to provide base operations support to U.S. Forces in the Black Sea theater of operations.
 This includes, but is not limited to, providing life support, logistics support, base camp operations, reception, staging, fiscal management and budgetary activities, and coordination of force protection of U.S. military and government civilians in the area of responsibility.
+Also in 2010, the Black Sea Rotational Force of the United States Marine Corps began its deployments in the Black Sea region.
+These deployments lasted until 2018.

+2010–present

+In January 2016, Major General William Gayler, the deputy commanding general U.S. Army Europe, visited MK Air Base and conducted a site assessment of capability, capacity and potential for expansion of the logistic hub.
+On 1 October 2016, the Headquarters, Black Sea Area Support Team was established to provide O6 level command authority over the mission.
+The same year, the Army Support Activity-Black Sea (ASA-Black Sea) was established as part of Installation Management Command with the mission of delivering base operations support, logistics, and administrative services.
+ASA-Black Sea assumed responsibility for the quality of life and infrastructure services from BS-AST.

+In September 2018, Colonel Wesley Murray assumed command over Black Sea Area Support Team, succeeding Colonel James McGlaughn.
+In 2019, the Area Support Group Black Sea (ASG-BS) began to oversee operations in Romania, Bulgaria and Greece.
+The operations in Greece involved the Army installations in Volos, Thessaloniki, and Alexandroupolis.